 In addition to greatly affecting your health, heroin addiction can cause you to lose everything that you hold dear in life.
 As the drug slowly takes over your life, you will no longer seem to care about anything else.
 You may lose your job because you are no longer completing your required responsibilities or you may be forced to drop out of school due to failing grades.
 You may now be living in a world of social isolation because your friends and family have moved on, no longer wanting to support your heroin use.
 Heroin addiction can leave you broke, alone, and in bad health.

-At Cascade, we understand how terrifying it may be to make the important decision to go to a rehab program for your heroin addiction.
+As one of the best treatment centers for heroin addiction near Seattle, we understand how terrifying it may be to make the important decision to go to a hospital for your heroin addiction.
 We know that you may be scared to face potential unpleasant withdrawal symptoms or you may not be ready to face painful emotions that you’ve kept hidden for so long.
 The compassionate staff is here to do everything they can to make you feel safe and comfortable throughout the recovery process.

 Our Philosophy and Benefits